 Once it has found your Philips Hue hub (you need to press the button on the hub to complete the connection) it will then ask you to assign specific lights to specific rooms so you can ask Google Home to turn on, say, just the lights in the kitchen or living room.

 But outside your four walls, the Google Home links you to the entire world of Google search, and this is where it comes into its own.
 You can ask it anything and it will tap into the vast resources of search, maps, translation and so on to provide the answer.

-What’s more, the Home doesn’t integrate with Google’s other services such as Gmail, Google Docs and Google Voice.
+The Home doesn’t integrate with Google’s other services such as Gmail, Google Docs and Google Voice.
 It can’t read out your latest emails for example, nor can you dictate a message, which seems a missed opportunity.
-But Google has just announced that you'll soon be able to make phone calls through Home.

 Still, if you want a recipe for a cake, need to know where the nearest petrol station is or even want Google to tell you a joke, it will duly oblige.
 We set Spotify as our default music service and voice searches for a variety of artists and albums prove to be no problem.